 Five things you should know about dementia

 Find out the five things that you should be aware of when it comes to dementia.
-It's not a natural part of aging and it's not just about memory loss.
+It's not a natural part of ageing and it's not just about memory loss.

 1. Dementia is not a natural part of ageing